airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

-# NATS.io
+# Nats.io

-The **NATS Adapter** in FastAgency enables seamless integration of your workflows with the [**NATS.io MQ**](https://nats.io/){target="_blank"} message broker, providing a scalable and flexible solution for building distributed applications.
+The **Nats Adapter** in FastAgency enables seamless integration of your workflows with the [**Nats.io MQ**](https://nats.io/){target="_blank"} message broker, providing a scalable and flexible solution for building distributed applications.

 ## Use Cases

-This section outlines the scenarios where it's particularly beneficial to use the NATS Adapter.
+This section outlines the scenarios where it's particularly beneficial to use the **Nats** Adapter.

-### When to Use the NATS Adapter:
+### When to Use the Nats Adapter

-- **Default Client Application**: If you prefer using the default Mesop client provided by FastAgency without the need to build your own client application.
+- **Default Client Application**: If you prefer using the **default Mesop client** provided by FastAgency without the need to build your own client application.

-- **High User Demand**: When your application requires high scalability to handle a large number of users or messages, and you are comfortable with a more complex production setup involving a message broker.
-For example, it's well-suited for building a scalable chat application for a larger company or external customers.
+- **High User Demand**: When your application requires **high scalability** to handle a large number of users or messages, and you are comfortable with a more complex production setup involving a message broker.
+For example, it's well-suited for building a **scalable chat application** for a larger company or external customers.

-- **Conversation Auditing**: If you need the ability to audit conversations, the NATS Adapter provides the necessary infrastructure to enable this feature.
+- **Conversation Auditing**: If you need the ability to **audit conversations**, the Nats Adapter provides the necessary infrastructure to enable this feature.

 ## Architecture Overview

-The following diagram illustrates the high-level architecture of an application using the **NATS Adapter with Mesop UI** as its frontend:
+The following diagram illustrates the high-level architecture of an application using the **Nats Adapter with Mesop UI** as its frontend:

 ![Mesop Nats](../images/mesop_nats.png)